hms-dbmi-cellenics/api/README.md

 - worker: https://github.com/hms-dbmi-cellenics/worker
 - UI: https://github.com/hms-dbmi-cellenics/ui

-The following steps explain in more details on how to get the Cellenics running end-to-end locally.
+The following steps explain in more details on how to get Cellenics running end-to-end locally.

 #### 1. Connect with Inframock